 The snow globe in the center is inspired by Up in the air, a 2009 film by Jason Reitman .
 Its main character is a corporate downsizer.
 He constantly travels making staff layoffs and salary cuts to increase the profits of the companies he works for.
 He will end up wondering what life would be like in one place.

 In the last image we see Hyoue‘s snow globe dedicated to one of the most famous series in the early nineties of the last century.
-It is enough to say “Who Killed Laura Palmer” so that all of us who were adults in those years know that we are talking about the enigmatic Twin Peaks.
+It is enough to say “Who killed Laura Palmer” so that all of us who were adults in those years know that we are talking about the enigmatic Twin Peaks.
 Created by David Lynch and Mark Frost it narrates a policeman’s obsession to find a murderer.
-The snow globe recreates the Red Room featuring an image of the Venus de Medici stands out next to a sofa.
+Hyoue recreates the Red Room featuring an image of the Venus de Medici stands out next to a sofa.
 In the series, this room, also known as the waiting room, represents evil.
-Hyoue‘s snow globe manages to evoke the unsetlling ambience that pervades the entire series.
+The snow globe manages to evoke the unsetlling ambience that pervades the entire series.

 Hyoue‘s snow globes also include creations for merchandising from different companies.
 BMW, Globbe-Trotter or the Japanese fashion brand Jane Marple are some of them.